Benito Mussolini: Matteotti Crisis

-The assassination of the socialist deputy Giacomo Matteotti, who had requested that the elections be annulled because of the irregularities, provoked a momentary crisis in the Mussolini government.
+The assassination of the socialist deputy Giacomo Matteotti on 10 June 1924, who had requested that the elections be annulled because of the irregularities, provoked a momentary crisis in the Mussolini government.
 Mussolini ordered a cover-up, but witnesses saw the car that transported Matteotti's body parked outside Matteotti's residence, which linked fascist Amerigo Dumini to the murder.